“for artists and creators to get sustainable income”

 Monetization principle

 An important characteristic of the sharing economy is that it enables individuals to monetize assets that are not being fully utilized.
 On Patreon, many artists are sharing their underutilized assets.
 A digital artist who creates customized brushes, templates can share them with his or her fans.
-Patreon made it very easy to share files, videos and other exclusive content with fans in certain tiers.
+Patreon made it very easy to share files, videos, and other exclusive content with fans in certain tiers.

 Your risks

 It sounds easy because you don’t need to spend too much money or effort, however, it takes some tolerance to share your very private assets with other people.
 Additionally, if they abuse your assets, you are on your own.
-In the sharing economy, the risks are externalised.
+In the sharing economy, the risks are externalized.

 -Adam Curtis Documentary Filmmaker

-Interview Loney Abrams for p2pfoundation (2016)
+Interview p2pfoundation (2016)

 Consistency